-The JTF has been working with the FAA to provide data relating to the number of STC modified Model DC-8 series airplanes and operators of those airplanes, and identified which airplanes are modified by each STC.
+The ITF has been working with the FAA to provide data relating to the number of STC modified Model DC-8 series airplanes and operators of those airplanes, and identified which airplanes are modified by each STC.
 It also was instrumental in polling the operators and providing maintenance schedules and locations to the FAA, which helped the FAA arrange visits to operators of airplanes modified by each of the STC's.
 These visits allowed the FAA to review both the available data supporting each STC and modified airplanes and to identify potential safety concerns with each of the STC modifications.
 Additionally, the JTF has coordinated funding of the industry review of the data supporting the STC's and ongoing efforts to resolve safety issues identified by the FAA.

-Using the applicable requirements of CAR part 4b and the criteria specified in the FAA Memorandum as evaluation guides, the FAA, in collaboration with the JTF, conducted an engineering design review and inspection of an airplane modified in accordance with STC SA1832SO.
-The FAA identified a number of design features of the main deck cargo door systems of this STC that are unsafe and do not meet the applicable requirements of CAR part 4b or the criteria specified in the FAA Memorandum.
-These systems include the door indication and hydraulic systems, and the means to prevent pressurization of the airplane to an unsafe level if the door is not fully closed, latched, and locked.
+Using the applicable requirements of CAR part 4b and the criteria specified in the FAA Memorandum as evaluation guides, the FAA, in collaboration with the JTF, conducted an engineering design review and inspection of an airplane modified in accordance with STC SA1862SO.
+The actions in this proposed rulemaking address only the modification associated with this STC.
+The FAA identified a number of design features of the main deck cargo door systems of STC SA1862SO that are unsafe and do not meet the applicable requirements of CAR part 4b or the criteria specified in the FAA Memorandum.
+These systems include the door indication and hydraulic systems.
 The FAA design review team also determined that the design data of this STC did not include an adequate safety analysis of the main deck cargo door systems.

-For airplanes modified in accordance with STC SA1832SO, the FAA considers the following five specific design deficiencies of the main deck cargo door systems to be unsafe:
+For airplanes modified in accordance with STC SA1862SO, the FAA considers the following five specific design deficiencies of the main deck cargo door systems to be unsafe:

-1. Indication System.
+1. Indication System

-The main deck cargo door indication system for STC SA1832SO utilizes door warning lights at the door operator's control panel and the flight engineer's panel.
-There are also indication lights on the door operator's control panel.
-These lights indicate the status of the cargo door center latch and lock positions, but do not indicate either the door open or closed status.
+The main deck cargo door indication system for STC SA1862SO utilizes door warning lights at the door operator's control panel and the flight engineer's panel.
+The warning lights do not adequately indicate either the door open or closed status, or latch or lock status.
 All three conditions (i.e., door closed, latched, and locked) must be monitored directly so that the door indication system cannot display either "latched" before the door is closed or "locked" before the door is latched.
 If a sequencing error caused the door to latch and lock without being fully closed, the subject indication system, as currently designed, would not alert the door operator or the flight engineer of this condition.
 As a result, the airplane could be dispatched with the main deck cargo door unsecured, which could lead to the cargo door opening while the airplane is in flight.

 The light on the flight engineer's panel is labeled "Cargo Door" and is displayed in red since it indicates an event that requires immediate pilot action.
 However, if the flight engineer is temporarily away from his station, a door unsafe warning indication could be missed by the pilots.
 In addition, the flight engineer could miss such an indication by not scanning the panel.
 As a result, the pilots and flight engineer could be unaware of or misinterpret an unsafe condition and could fail to respond in the correct manner.
-The warning lights have a "Press-to-Test" feature which is adequate to check the light bulb functionality, but is not adequate to check the cargo door closed, latched, and locked functions.
-Therefore, an indicator light that monitors all three conditions (i.e., door closed, latched, and locked) must be located in front of and in plain view of both pilots since one of the pilot's stations is always occupied during flight operations.
+Therefore, an indicator light must be located in front of and in plain view of both pilots since one of the pilot's stations is always occupied during flight also noted.
+Therefore, a one-time general visual inspection of this area to detect crimped, frayed, or chafed wires is necessary to ensure the electrical continuity of the existing door indication system during the interim period.